This page uses javascript to help render elements, if you have problems please enable javascript.

 The Social Science Research Center often carries out several projects of varying topics and methodologies, simultaneously.
 These include telephone, online, in person, and mail-based surveys as well as evaluation projects.
 At the current time, there are several projects ongoing.
 Below you will find details on each, providing some background and verifying the legitimacy of these projects.

-The California Air Resources Board (CARB) is interested in producing estimates of Small Off-Road Engine (SORE) Equipment populations operating in the state and their contribution to carbon emissions.
-CARB has contracted with the Social Science Research Center to conduct a telephone survey of licensed lawn/garden care businesses throughout the state.
-Data collected through this survey will be used to produce a reliable estimate of the commercial inventory for SORE equipment currently operating in the state and their contribution to statewide emissions.
-As well as support potential future emission-reduction programs.
+The California Air Resources Board (CARB) is interested in producing estimates of Small Off-Road Engine (SORE) Equipment operating in the state and their contribution to carbon emissions.
+CARB has contracted with the Social Science Research Center to conduct an online survey of three populations: residents, commercial businesses, and lawn and garden technicians in California.
+The purpose of the survey is to obtain information on lawn, garden and other outdoor power equipment used by individuals sampled from these populations.
+Data collected through this survey will be used to produce a reliable estimate of the SORE equipment currently operating in the state and the resulting contribution to statewide emissions.
+Additionally, it will help inform and support potential future emission-reduction programs.

 NOC Public Safety Collaborative | Evaluation